 • Treating Insomnia: Evidence-Based Strategies: Terrific seminar that covered the myths of “sleep hygiene”, whether medication and meditation work, and how we are usually doing the opposite of what we need to develop deeper, restorative sleep.

 • Sex Made Simple: Did you know that couples who divorce in the first 5 years is almost always related to problems in the bedroom?
-Did you know that sex is not a “drive” and that good sex is not a reason to get married, but it’s a reason to NOT get married?
+Did you know that sex is not a “drive” and that good sex is not a reason to get married, but bad sex is a reason to NOT get married?

 • Advanced Techniques in Cognitive Therapy for Recurrent Anxiety and Depression: What a mouthful of a title!
 Basically, fantastic research based tools to use for those people who find themselves with episodes that come back.
 This seminar gave me great worksheets to use for homework and was an inspiring reminder of how resilient we can be with the right treatment.